THE

 Similarly, for the least difficult to cast, we apparently have

 another "wash".
-Eric is in first place alongside Walther
+Eric is in first place alongside Walther for high tessitura,

-for high tessitura, but entirely lyrical and at the bottom when
+but entirely lyrical and at the bottom when it comes to orchestration, whereas

-in orchestration and a longer role while being relatively benign
+Lohengrin is slightly heavier in orchestration and a longer role while being relatively

-or baritonal emphasis.
-So -- and it just came out this way --
+emphasis.
+So -- and it just came out this way -- there's a two-way "wash"

-there's a two-way "wash" both at the top and at the
+both at the top and at the bottom of this lineup.

-From hardest to easiest to cast, the Wagner tenor lineup, IMO,
+to cast, the Wagner tenor lineup, IMO, is:

 Tristan/young Siegfried